tomasfarias/airflow-dbt-python/docs/how_does_it_work.rst

 *dbt* remote hooks
 ------------------

 *dbt* remote hooks implement a simple interface to communicate with *dbt* remotes.
-A *dbt* remote can be any external storage that contains a *dbt* project and potentially also a *profiles.yml* file for example: an AWS S3 bucket or a GitHub repository.
+A *dbt* remote can be any external storage that contains a *dbt* project and potentially also a *profiles.yml* file for example: an AWS S3 bucket, a Google Cloud Storage or a GitHub repository.
 See the reference for a list of which remotes are currently supported.

 Implementing the ``DbtRemoteHook`` interface
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^